Breast fullness and heaviness often result from hormonal changes, fluid retention, or underlying medical conditions.

 Why Do My Breasts Feel Full And Heavy Before My Period?

-Breasts often feel full and heavy before a period due to hormonal changes, especially the rise in progesterone during the luteal phase.
-This hormone causes fluid retention and glandular swelling, leading to tenderness and a heavier sensation that usually eases once menstruation begins.
+Breasts often feel full and heavy before a period due to hormonal changes, especially during the second half of the menstrual cycle.
+These changes can cause fluid retention and breast tissue swelling, leading to tenderness and a heavier sensation that usually eases once menstruation begins.

 Can Pregnancy Cause My Breasts To Feel Full And Heavy?